BCGC/mbPipeline/README.md

 mbPipeline
 ==========

-Scripts for the 454 Microbiome Pipeline
+Scripts for the 454 and MiSEQ Microbiome Pipelines